RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/tier2/tier2.md

 ## Application Process

 You should apply via the provided expression of interest google form below.
-This is an open call and applications will be reviewed on a first-come-first-served basis. **The closing date for the next (second) round of reviews is Friday 16/09/2022 at 17:00**.
-Applications received after this date will be reviewed in the next round of applications.
-Dates for future rounds will be announced on this page.
+This is an **open call** and applications will be reviewed on a first-come-first-served basis.

 <a href="https://docs.google.com/forms/d/e/1FAIpQLScsp1T57ohGnCA91D7KoKJPPtGiuVTY52u8S3q21I9VLLsH0Q/viewform" class="btn btn-primary">Application form</a>